Ridingduck/Tera-CardSwitch-Op-Code/README.md

- only update op code for the card switch module cuz I am lazy as fk.
+ only update op code for the card switch module cuz I am lazy.